BIPs bitcoin improvement proposals

 An earlier version of CHECKTEMPLATEVERIFY, CHECKOUTPUTSHASHVERIFY, is withdrawn in favor of CHECKTEMPLATEVERIFY.
 CHECKOUTPUTSHASHVERIFY did not commit to the version or lock time and was thus insecure.

 CHECKTEMPLATEVERIFY could also be implemented as an extension to Taproot, and was proposed this way earlier.
-However, given that CHECKTEMPLATEVERIFY has no dependency on Taproot, it is preferable to deploy it independently.
+However, particular applications may want to use OP_CHECKTEMPLATEVERIFY in bare legacy scripts to maximize efficiency.

 CHECKTEMPLATEVERIFY has also been previously referred to as OP_SECURETHEBAG, which is mentioned here to aid in searching and referencing discussion on this BIP.